Recap: What is DORA?

 - Detection: promptly detect anomalous activities.

 Our deep asset discovery and continuous assessments align closely with the identification and detection requirements set out by DORA.
-RiskRecon builds a detailed profile of every asset discovered, including software, IT Infrastructure, geolocation, hosting providers, third and fourth parties, domains, systems, configurations.
+RiskRecon builds a detailed profile of every asset discovered, including software, IT Infrastructure, geolocation, hosting providers, third and fourth parties, domains, systems, and configurations.
 RiskRecon automatically and continuously assesses your vendors for compliance with your risk policy, making it easy for you to understand and act on risk.
 RiskRecon arms you with information that enables you and your management team to allocate assessment resources based on risk and enable you to prioritize remediation efforts.

 When it comes to detection, response, and recovery, our customizable alerting features and interactive portal platform enable you to be aware when risks are found and to respond and mitigate ICT risks in the most efficient manner possible.